-The air mat is perfect for baking this Chocolate Pâte Sablée tart crust but also éclairs or even cookies.
+The Perforated “air” baking mat is perfect for making tart crust, éclairs, or even cookies.
 Thanks to the holes in the mat, the heat spreads evenly throughout mats’ surface guaranteeing a perfect and even baking without blind baking.
-The dough won´t puff up while baking the tarts and will bake super neat and evenly.
+The dough won´t puff up while baking the tarts and will be baked super neat.

-While baking the tart shells, use the Perforated “air” baking mat straight on top of the oven rack (so not in a baking pan) so that the air can circulate properly.
-I have been using this product for more than a year now from a brand called Silikomart and loving it.
-Check it out in here: Perforated “air” baking mat
+While baking the mini chocolate tart shells, use the Perforated “air” baking mat straight on top of the oven rack (so not in a baking pan) so that the air can circulate properly.
+I have been using Perforated “air” baking mat for years from a brand called Silikomart and love it!

 Perforated tart ring

 The Perforated tart rings are non-stick and stainless, they allow homogeneous baking due to the even air circulation.
 Silikomart offers rings in various shapes and sizes, I am using an 8cm (3,14inch) diameter round version in this case, however, the recipe can be made in larger rings as well just like this Raspberry Frangipane tart.
 As far as I can see there are several cheap copies of the initial Silikomart product, I am not sure though whether they are made of the same material and whether they work or not.

 Absolutely no need to grease the tart rings when making Pâte Sablée, the dough will stick to its perforated side while baking, and will contract after baked - so the ring can be removed easily.
 These Perforated tart rings are the best investment I have ever made!

 Yes, you can use traditional equipment (eg. tart pan) and technique (eg. bling baking), however, for the best results I can warmly recommend investing in a couple of tart rings and a perforated baking mat

 Yes, in fact, I have a Classic Pâte Sablée recipe too, check it out!